 Do Catfish Like Hot Dogs?

-The answer is, absolutely!
-Is it my number 1 bait choice when catfish fishing?
-Absolutely not.
-Will it still land you some nice size catfish?
-You bet.
+Do catfish like hot dogs?
+Catfish does like hot dogs.
+But it is not my number one bait choice when catfish fishing?
+But it actually does work.
 The biggest struggle most seem to have with the hot dog method is keeping it on the hook which we will cover briefly.
-The main point to take away before diving into this blog is that hot dogs do absolutely work for catfish fishing.
+The main point to take away before diving into this blog is that hot dogs does work for catfish fishing.

 Don’t knock it until you try it!
 It’s a cheap, easy to use bait and clean compared to other options as well.
 Especially when you mix chicken livers, stinkbait and live bait into the mix.
 A hot dog doesn’t seem like all the bad of an option when you start adding these considerations into the mix.